enkidevs/curriculum/linux/user-and-file-management/linux-intro/what-is-linux.md

 ---
 ## Content

-To understand what's Linux, let's go to the very basics of computers.
+To understand what Linux is, let's go back to the very basics of computing.

-To be able to complete even the most fundamental of operations, something must facilitate the communication between you and the hardware.
-That something is called an **operating system**, and it's what makes it possible for you to read this.
+To complete even the most basic operation, something must facilitate the communication between you and the hardware.

-There's a few popular operating systems that you might've heard about already.
-For example, you phone might be running Android, or your computer might be running MacOS.

-Introducing Linux, an **operating system** found in places you'd have never thought of.
+That's what an **operating system** does.
+It makes it possible for you to read this.

+Along with Windows, Android, or MacOS, Linux is an **operating system**.
+You can find it in many places.
 From your computer, to your car and refrigerator, there's a high probability that they run on Linux.

-> Note: the first two workouts are aimed at beginners.
-Go ahead and skip to the third workout if you already know what Linux is and how to install it.

 ---
 ## Practice